maciejmalecki/trex64/README.md

 If you decided to build T-Rex 64 from sources, go into `src` directory and find `rex.prg` file there.

 ## How to play
-There are currently a few options on title screen but actually only F1 "controls" and F7 "start game" are supported.
+There are currently a few options on title screen.

 By pressing F1 you can toggle control methods: for Joystick port 2 up and fire are used for jumping.
 For keyboard use Space key for jumping.

+Use F3 for either music or SFX option.

+Use F5 for starting level selection.

+Hit F7 to start the game.

 Goals of the game: you control running dino.
 The dino must jump over obstacles (cactuses) otherwise he will die.
 Run as far as you can.

 ## How to build
 All you need to build it is to have Java (JDK) version 8 or higher.
 Clone the repository, enter it and then run following command: